burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 [min = toFloat(0), max = toFloat(255)](int value)->float { return (value - min) / (max - min);};
 ```

-Next, starting from C++14, you may not want to specify types of arguments.
+Next, starting from C++14, you may not want to specify types of arguments in a way that they derived during compile-time.
 This form of lambda is called **generic lambdas**.
+A *generic lambda* is a lambda expression where at least one placeholder type such as:
+* `auto`
+* `auto&`
+* `const auto&`

-A *generic lambda* is a lambda expression where at least one placeholder type such as `auto`, `auto&`, or `const auto&` was in used.
-That turns the function call operator of the generated class for lambda into a template call operator.
+That turns the function call operator of the generated class for lambda into a template method.
 Example:

 ```cpp